 STEP 3: In the Excel Options window, go to the General tab.

-STEP 4: Look for the Personalize your copy of Microsoft Office section.
-Click the dropdown next to Office Theme.
-Select Dark Gray or Black (depending on your preference).
+STEP 4: Click the dropdown next to Office Theme.
+Select Dark Gray or Black.

-Your Excel interface will now be in Dark Mode!
-The ribbon, menus, and other UI elements will take on a darker shade, making it easier on your eyes.
+Your Excel interface will now be in Dark Mode.
+The ribbon, menus, and other UI elements will take on a darker shade.

 Benefits of Using Dark Mode in Excel

-- Reduces Eye Strain – Dark Mode is particularly useful for long working hours, especially in dimly lit environments.
+- Dark Mode is particularly useful for long working hours.
 The reduced brightness helps lessen eye fatigue and strain.

-- Enhances Focus – With a darker background, the contrast between text and numbers is often more pronounced, helping you concentrate better on your data.
+- With a darker background, the contrast between text and numbers helps you concentrate better on your data.

-- Saves Battery Life – If you’re using a laptop with an OLED screen, Dark Mode can help save battery power by consuming less energy compared to a bright white screen.
+- If you’re using a laptop with an OLED screen, Dark Mode can help save battery power by consuming less energy.

-- Aesthetically Pleasing – Dark Mode provides a modern and sophisticated look to Excel, making it more visually appealing.
+- Dark Mode provides a modern and sophisticated look to Excel.

 Limitations of Dark Mode in Excel

-- Worksheet Background Stays White: Unfortunately, Dark Mode does not change the actual worksheet background.
-The grid and cells remain white unless manually formatted.
+- Unfortunately, Dark Mode does not change the actual worksheet background.
+The grid and cells remain white.

-- Printing Issues: If you use custom dark-themed cell colors, make sure to check print previews to avoid unexpected results.
+- If you use custom dark-themed cell colors, make sure to check print previews to avoid unexpected results.

-- Compatibility with Some Add-ins: Certain third-party add-ins might not be optimized for Dark Mode, causing visibility issues.
+- Certain third-party add-ins might not be optimized for Dark Mode and can create visibility issues.

-- Use Cell Formatting for a Darker Worksheet – To change the worksheet background color, select all cells (Ctrl + A) and apply a darker fill color.
+- To change the background color of the worksheet, select all cells and apply a darker fill color.

-- Adjust Contrast for Better Readability – Use bold fonts or adjust text colors to ensure clear visibility against dark backgrounds.
+- Use bold fonts or adjust text colors.
+This will make sure that there is clear visibility against dark backgrounds.

-- Switch Back to Light Mode When Necessary – If you’re working on a worksheet that requires bright colors, you can always toggle back to Light Mode in the Excel Options.
+- If you’re working on a worksheet that requires bright colors, you can always switch back to Light Mode.

 What is dark mode in Excel?

-Dark mode in Excel is a feature that changes the default bright background to a darker color palette, reducing screen glare and making the interface more comfortable to view in low-light conditions.
-This can help minimize eye strain and potentially increase focus during long periods of spreadsheet manipulation.
+Dark mode in Excel is a feature that changes the default bright background to a darker color.
+It reduces eye strain and makes the interface more comfortable to view.

 Can You Schedule Dark Mode to Activate Automatically?

-Currently, in Excel itself, you cannot schedule dark mode to activate automatically.
-However, you can automate it by using Windows settings that schedule dark mode across all compatible applications based on the time of day.
+You cannot schedule dark mode to activate automatically.
+However, you can automate it by using Windows settings that schedule dark mode across all compatible applications.

 Is Dark Mode Available on All Versions of Windows?

-Dark mode is not available on all versions of Windows; it’s a feature introduced with Windows 10 and improved in Windows 11.
-If you’re using an older Windows operating system, you won’t have access to this feature without upgrading to a newer version.
+Dark mode is not available on all versions of Windows.
+It is a feature introduced with Windows 10 and improved in Windows 11.
+If you’re using an older Windows operating system, you won’t have access to this feature.

-Yes, you can use custom themes alongside dark mode in Excel.
-Custom themes allow you to personalize the appearance of your workbook further, which includes colors, fonts, and effects that complement the dark background for optimal readability and aesthetic preference.
+You can use custom themes alongside dark mode in Excel.
+Custom themes allow you to personalize the appearance of your workbook further.
+You can include colors, fonts, and effects that complement the dark background.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.